Greater MN Clinical Research Initiative

 Guiding Principles

-• Establish mutual partnerships with bidirectional input and learning to generate equity and trust with the host sites – recognizing their expertise and experience
+• Expand the number of mutual relationships with bidirectional input, working to generate equity and trust with host sites – recognizing their expertise and experience.

-• Allow host sites and communities to define areas of need and priorities in research — identified UMN researchers and programs that fit with host sites research interests—push instead of pull model
+• Allow healthcare sites and communities to define areas of need and priorities in research — identify UMN researchers and programs that fit with host sites' research interests.

-• Select research projects that offers equitable opportunity to be a part of research for all participants regardless of geographic location
+• Select research projects that offer equitable opportunity to be a part of research for all participants regardless of geographic location

-• Practice humility, learn cultural sensitivity, and respect all involved —respect the host site and local community history, strengths, experience and knowledge
+• Practice humility, cultural sensitivity, and respect for all involved —respect the host site and local community history, strengths, experience and knowledge

 • Be accountable by setting up regular evaluation of programming to reduce unintended consequences or negative outcomes.

-• Aim for sustainable research programing by utilize existing structures that are working – aim to strengthen and build capacity–diversify portfolio of funding
+• Aim for sustainable research programming by using existing structures that are working – aim to strengthen and build capacity.

 Goals of the initiative

-• Establish sustainable partnerships between the UMN and hospitals, clinics, and physicians in Greater MN and with rural MN communities, on an organizational rather than a PI by PI basis.
+• Establish sustainable relationships between the UMN and hospitals, clinics, and physicians in Greater MN and with rural MN communities, on an organizational rather than a PI by PI basis.

-• Design trials to minimize participant travel to the Twin Cities with most of the interactions with research participants occurring in their own home clinic, a nearby clinic or hospital, or virtually.
+• Support trials that minimize participant travel to the Twin Cities with most of the interactions with research participants occurring in their own home clinic, a nearby clinic or hospital, or virtually.

 • Create policies, procedures, and tools to support this work that are tailored to meet the health system’s and community’s needs.